-Peru is one of the most amazing countries of South America.
+Peru is one of the most amazing countries in South America.
 The ones who are fortunate enough to purchase affordable airline tickets to this South American country for future travel get the flexibility of booking some of the most interesting activities along with the typical and majestic excursion of the Machu Picchu.
 Other adventures that can be enjoyed in Peru include the Lima City tours and the Inca Trail.
 Peru is one of the best travel destinations for the strong-hearted and the adventurous.
 It is welcoming to the tourists and is as Latin Americanized as any other country can be.
 Therefore, shed the attitude and the stereotype for enjoying your trip here.
 If you are planning a visit to this country then it makes complete sense to know some of the most amazing things to do in Peru.

 Hiking from One Town to another on Colca Canyon’s North Rim

-Colca Canyon happens to be off the radar for majority of the tourists.
+Colca Canyon happens to be off the radar for the majority of the tourists.
 It is a place that serves as a heaven of farmland, genuinely friendly locales and small towns that have remained untainted even with the passing of a large number of visitors.
-The tourists coming to this canyon generally pack up the Cruz del Condor- a prime lookout spot that is probably a must-see attraction in Peru.
+The tourists coming to this canyon generally pack up the Cruz del Condor– a prime lookout spot that is probably a must-see attraction in Peru.
 Note that it is one of the best places in the world to have the sight of the Andean Condors that surround the canyon.
 However, it is not the only attraction of this region.
 There are small towns lying on both the rims of the canyon with 5 to 10 miles of road between them.
 This is the ideal distance for day hiking.

 The Hiking Trail